 If you choose to opt-out via the web-based tools, a cookie will be placed on your browser indicating your decision.
 This cookie is specific to a particular device and browser, so if you use different browsers or devices, you will need to opt-out on each.
 In addition, because the opt-out is facilitated via cookies, if you clear your cookies you will need to opt-out again.
 Likewise, mobile app opt-outs via AppChoices are based on your mobile device’s advertising identifier, so if you reset it, you will need to opt-out again via AppChoices.

-We take the security of personal information seriously and work to limit access to personal information to authorized employees, agents, contractors or vendors.
+We take the security of personal information, including U.S. Social Security numbers, seriously and work to limit access to personal information to authorized employees, agents, contractors or vendors.
 We also maintain physical, electronic and procedural safeguards designed to protect the information against loss, misuse, damage or modification and unauthorized access or disclosure while in our possession.

 You may receive a privacy notice in connection with our Products that describe privacy choices.
-You can exercise your choices by following any instructions contained in our privacy notices or marketing materials.
+You may contact us to exercise your choices by following any instructions contained in our privacy notices or marketing materials.

 California residents have certain rights in relation to their personal information pursuant to the California Consumer Privacy Act (CCPA).
 These include the right to: